ep142/FoodMicrobionet/the_real_thing/FMBN_4_2/FoodMicrobionet_tablespecs_v4_2.md

 ## **Version history**.

-This is a very simple table vith version number, citation, if any, and link to the webpage describing the version of the FooMicrobionet website.
+This is a very simple table with version number, a brief description and citation, if any.

 ## **References**.